Tuesday, April 03, 2012

 TPE: The Indian Village

 Opened in 1955 near Adventureland (between the Frontierland Train Depot and Aunt Jemima’s Pancake House), the original Indian Village had authentic live Indians who performed their ceremonial dances for guests.
-These first few photos show the area before the park opened in 1954.
+These first few photos show the area before the park opened in 1955; they are dated 1954.
 You can see the edge of Aunt Jemima's on the left-hand side of photo number one.

 In this September 1955 photo, the Frontierland Depot is visible in the background while a rare banner for the Indian Village can be seen in the foreground.